Coronavirus - Current issues and instructions

 Coronaviruses are a group of viruses that cause respiratory tract illnesses.
 In most cases, a coronavirus causes a mild respiratory tract infection.
 Coronaviruses that cause more severe, in some cases even life-threatening infections, include SARS (Severe Acute Respiratory Syndrome), MERS (Middle East Respiratory Syndrome) and the novel COVID-19, causing the current epidemic which started in China.

 The most common symptoms of a coronavirus infection are very similar to those of other, milder respiratory tract infections: fever, cough, muscle aches and pains and tiredness.
+It has been found it can also cause other symptoms, such as gastrointestinal symptoms or eye symptoms.

 High fever, shortness of breath and a bad cough may indicate that the coronavirus has caused viral pneumonia.
 The most serious cases of the illness have usually involved viral pneumonia.